hopv/MoCHi/README.md

 Author
 =======

- MoCHi is developed/maintained by Ryosuke SATO <sato@ait.kyushu-u.ac.jp>
+ MoCHi is developed/maintained by Ryosuke SATO <rsato@is.s.u-tokyo.ac.jp>

 Contributors